-Swimming offers an effective low-impact workout, and it adds a new activity to spice up a boring routine.
+Swimming is a great low-impact workout that might help spice up a boring routine.
 If you’ve been thinking about adding swimming to your workouts, use these tips to get started.

 Don't Overdo It On Gear

 All you need to start swimming is a training swimsuit and goggles.
 Most people also prefer to wear a swim cap to keep hair dry and away from your face.
 A waterproof watch can be helpful but isn’t necessary if there is a clock at the pool to help you track your exercise time.

 Begin by identifying your goals.
 Do you want to simply include swimming as another form of exercise, or do you have a long-term goal of competing in a triathlon?
 Once you know what you’d like to accomplish, familiarize yourself with the pool.